-Proposals for extramural support of research, training, or public service projects may be submitted on behalf of A-State employees who:
+Proposals for extramural support of research, training or public service projects may be submitted only by ASU employees who:

 - A. have primary responsibility for design, execution, and management of the project, - B. will be involved in the project in a significant manner, and - C. will serve as the Principal Investigator, Co-Principal Investigator, or Project Director for a research, training, or public service project.